 Most important rules:

-use current product names
+use up-to-date product names

 add specific descriptions